hydpy-dev/hydpy/hydpy/docs/rst/tests_and_documentation.rst

 conclusions.
 See for example the commentary of `Hutton et al.`_, addressing this topic from the scientific perspective.

 This section describes strategies on how to keep the danger of severe bugs and outdated documentation to a reasonable degree.
-Essentially, we try to keep the code and the documentation in sync by connecting them as strong as possible, using the "docstring" and "doctest" features of Python.
+We try to keep the code and the documentation in sync by connecting them as strong as possible, using the "docstring" and "doctest" features of Python.

 The first "connection" is writing each documentation section as close as possible next to the related source code.
-For very general topics, like the one you are reading now, it does not make sense, but all explanations addressing specific *HydPy* features are written as `docstrings`_.
+For very general topics, like the one you are reading now, it does not make sense, but write all explanations addressing specific *HydPy* features as `docstrings`_.
 Docstrings are documentation strings which are attached to the Python objects they explain.
 We have not met this goal yet, but we strive to attach at least a short docstring to